@threlte/extras

 Although Portals are extremely helpful in certain situations, it can be hard to reason about them at times.
 It’s recommended to use them sparingly.

-Some objects such as the THREE.DirectionalLightHelper
+You might not need Some objects such as the THREE.DirectionalLightHelper

 <script lang="ts">